Thailand - Krabi

 Huge limestone karsts soaring spectacularly towards the sky are a characteristic feature of peninsula Thailand from roughly Phattalung province in the south to Phang Nga province in the north.
 One such karst in Phang Nga was a key feature in the James Bond film, 'The Man With The Golden Gun', and brought Thailand's limestone karsts to the attention of the world in 1974.
 They are a geological feature that all visitors to southern Thailand should make an effort to see.

 Krabi province has many.
-It also has some spectacular inland scenery and 160 kilometres of pretty coastline on the Andaman (west) coast of the peninsula, which is far more attractive than the coastline on the Gulf of Thailand.
+It also has some spectacular inland scenery and 160 kilometers of pretty coastline on the Andaman (west) coast of the peninsula, which is far more attractive than the coastline on the Gulf of Thailand.

 I much prefer Krabi to Thailand's other well-known tourist resorts.
 Tourism still hasn't reached 'mass tourism' levels and so far there isn't all the crass commercialism, prostitution and sex tourism that exists in some other places.
 The province certainly attracts a different type of tourist compared to those attracted to Phuket and Pattaya.